B10756029/Oop-FinalProject/README.md

 ## Usage

-1.import csharp.sql in your localhost using phpmyadmin version 4.9.1
+1. import csharp.sql in your localhost using phpmyadmin version 4.9.1

 ```sh
   import csharp.sql;